ng-alain/delon/docs/how-to-start.en-US.md

 **Layout information**

-Including: name, avatar, email address, etc., information can be directly injected into the `SettingsService` ([API](/theme/settings)) and directly in the HTML template.
+Including: name, avatar, email, address, etc., information can be directly injected into the `SettingsService` ([API](/theme/settings)) and directly in the HTML template.

 ```ts
 // Whether to fix the top menu